When Oral Roberts was 16, afflicted with tuberculosis and convinced he was going to die, a voice came to him out of the blue:

 Years later, when he was a discontented pastor in Enid, locked away in his study, the voice came to him again: “Stand upon your feet.
 Go and get in your car.
 Drive one block and turn right (to the parsonage).
 From this hour on you will heal the sick and cast out devils by My power.”

-Now that Roberts is a financial and evangelical success, the voice will not let him rest.
+Now a financial and evangelical success, the voice will not let him rest.
 “I’ve got it right here in my gut,” he said on a local TV talk show.
 “God told me to do it.
 I know, I know, I know, I know… God told me to do it.”

 God told him, he said, to build a 60-story, $100 million hospital just south of Oral Roberts University, to be named the City of Faith Medical and Research Center.